ashwinmoorkoth1/ashwinmoorkoth1/README.md

 Budgeting

-I have created this profile to showcase how data and analytical methods are used in supply chains and explaining the process of making optimum decision through it.

 Technical Skills: Supply Chain Planning  / Business Intelligence  / Oracle JDE / SAP / Tableau / Python / Data Science

+# I have created this profile to showcase how data and analytical methods are used in supply chains and explaining the process of making optimum decision through it.

+## Please Click on the below links to access each of the projects

 [Forecasting Using Regression](https://github.com/ashwinmoorkoth1/Forecasting_Regression_FreightRates/blob/main/Forecasting%20Regression.ipynb)